luanti-org/docs.luanti.org/content/for-players/compatibility.md

 that world need no longer be compatible with older Luanti versions, e.g. because compression has been upgraded or legacy serialization formats have been upgraded to more modern ones.

+If you want to be on the safe side, make regular backups of your worlds.

 ## Command-Line Interface